Bailey Macdonald

 Bailey Macdonald (born 4 August 2004) is an Australian rules footballer who plays for the Hawthorn Football Club in the Australian Football League (AFL).

 Early career

+Macdonald grew up in the suburb of Burwood and played junior football for the Surrey Park Panthers in the YJFL, where he was a teammate of Elijah Tsatas.

-Macdonald impressed enough playing school football at Wesley College to be invited to train with the Oakleigh Chargers mid season.
+He impressed enough playing school football at Wesley College to be invited to train with the Oakleigh Chargers mid season.
 He played four games with the Chargers, earning a Vic Metro selection, and was a part of the team that won the 2022 National Championship.